H4HWV2011/msjarvis-public-docs/thesis/33-llm-ensemble-and-judges.md

 col = client.get_collection('autonomous_learner')
 print('autonomous_learner count:', col.count())
 "
+# Confirmed: 21,181 as of April 6, 2026 10:23 AM
 ```

-> For reference: March 28, 2026 confirmed count was ~23,961+ records (authoritative for that date).
-April 1 floor estimate was ~25,213+.
-As of April 6 (9 days after March 28 baseline at ~288 records/day), the estimated floor is ~23,961 + (9 × 288) = **~26,553+** — treat as a floor only; the live query above is the authoritative source.
-The LEARN-01 and LEARN-03 disruption windows may reduce the actual figure modestly below this estimate.

 ---

 ## 33.4 Judge Components and Evaluation Criteria

 > **[CONTENT PENDING — IMPORT FROM MARCH 28 VERSION]**
 > Full text including all judge evaluation criteria, scoring rubrics, and weighting logic for `judge-truth` (7230), `judge-consistency` (7231), `judge-alignment` (7232), and `judge-ethics` (7233).
 Judge pipeline was unaffected by LEARN-series issues.
-All 5 judge services confirmed Up in April 6, 2026 83/83 count.
+All 5 judge services confirmed Up in April 6, 2026 101/101 count.
 >
 > **TODO: This section is a blocking gap for chapter close.
 Import from the March 28 source document before publishing.
 Issue reference: CH33-PENDING-004.**